rg-wood/salt-lion/README.md

 #### Hunter

+You get a bonus equal to the level of this talent in situations for hunting prey, tracking through the wilderness and preparing game.

 #### Insightful

 You gain a bonus equal to the level of this talent to EMPATHY rolls to read other people and see through lies.